NYSE to take back policing duties from Wall Street watchdog

 Exchanges are self-regulatory organizations (SROs), meaning in part that they are responsible for monitoring and enforcing certain rules within their industry.
 But all 11 U.S. stock exchanges have outsourced some of their regulatory duties to the Financial Industry Regulatory Authority (FINRA).

-The move by NYSE follows a similar one by Nasdaq OMX Group (NDAQ.O) last year.
+The move by NYSE follows a similar one by Nasdaq OMX Group last year.

 It is significant because some in the industry, such as the Securities Industry and Financial Markets Association (SIFMA), have been calling for exchanges to be stripped of their SRO status, saying it creates conflicts of interest and that a single SRO, such as FINRA, might be better-suited to do the work.